Community Action Plan

 Recognised activities include:

-2. activity supported by evidence-based information; e.g. parent education session
+- activity supported by evidence-informed information; e.g. parent education session

-3. activity is supported by a solid evaluation plan to determine impact.
+- activity is supported by an evaluation plan to determine impact.

 Further considerations